 This is the premier championship in the EWA.
-Previously held by such legends as Erik Draven, Thorne Richards, Kilminster, Sinnocence, Chris Kage, Grace Goeren, Grady Smith, and Alexander Haven, if your goal isn’t to one day win this title, you’re in the wrong line of work.
+Previously held by such legends as Erik Draven, Thorne Richards, Osbourne Kilminster, Sinnocence, Chris Kage, Grace Goeren, Grady Smith, Indrid Calder and Alexander Haven, if your goal isn’t to one day win this title, you’re in the wrong line of work.

 - EWA Network Championship

-The second most prestigious championship in the EWA, held by legendary figures such as Laura Seton, NOTHING, Lunatikk Crippler, Philip Donovan and Martin Robertson.
-Many consider this a stepping stone to the EWA World Heavyweight Championship.
+With a long and prestigious history, the EWA Network Championship has been held by legendary figures such as Laura Seton, NOTHING, Maggie McIntyre, Sean Boden, Philip Donovan and Martin Robertson.
 Formerly known as the EWA Television Championship.